StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 Models are selected by the AAD and optimized for each metric stream.
 The quality of the anomalies reported is determined to a large extent by how well the selected model describes the stream that it runs on.
 The StackState team works with representative datasets to develop new models and optimize the hyperparameters used for model selection and training the AAD.

 To enable improvement of the AAD, users can add feedback to reported anomalies.
-This feedback can then be used by StackState to assist in the ongoing development of the AAD.
+The StackState team can then use this feedback to assist in the ongoing development of the AAD.

 {% hint style="success" "self-hosted info" %}